PayRequest/Linux-Shortcuts/README.md

-# Alias Linux Shortcuts
+# Linux Shortcuts (Alias)
-Alias for your Linux server, list of populair shortcuts to manage your servers faster
+With Linux Shortcuts you can create and run Alias for your Linux server, list of populair shortcuts to manage your servers faster

 # Installguide
 `wget install.sh`